rahulkr099/Obsidian-Vault/Frontend Flow/Frontend Coding.md

 Stop the program.

+Nice choice of example 👍 This is a clean beginner-friendly calculator, so the pseudocode can also stay simple and clear.

+Below is **structured pseudocode** that explains the logic of the JavaScript part step by step.

+---

-## Pseudo Code for Calculator Logic
+## Pseudocode for Calculator Logic

+---

 ### START